What is the Chelsea Chop ?

 Nepeta before Chelsea Chop

-Nepeta is notorious for sprawling, especially as the summer goes on it can almost develop a bald spot in the middle.
-This Nepeta has been left unchopped and is quite large and becoming a little bare in the centre.
+Nepeta is notorious for sprawling, especially as the summer goes on it can develop a bald spot in the middle.
+This Nepeta was not subjected to the Chelsea chop as a result it has grown quite large, and patchy in middle.

 Nepeta after Chelsea Chop